- Ph. D., K.U. Leuven, 2006

 Professor, English

-Drew M. Dalton received his Ph.D. in 2006 from the University of Leuven (BE) in conjunction with the Husserl Archives and the Center for Social and Political Philosophy.
-Before joining the Department of English at Indiana University, Dalton was a Professor of Philosophy at Dominican University.
+Dalton received his Ph.D. in Philosophy from the University of Leuven (BE) in conjunction with the Husserl Archives and the Center for Social and Political Philosophy in 2006.
+Before joining the Department of English at Indiana University in 2024, Dalton was a Professor of Philosophy and the Chair of the Philosophy Department at Dominican University.